How to Prove Professional Negligence?

 A personal injury solicitor may be held liable for negligence in cases where they have caused unnecessary delays in a person’s claim leading to the claim to be statute barred.
 This means ignoring the personal injury claim time limit.
 In cases where they have advised a person to settle a claim for much lower than what the claim is actually worth to the client.

-A solicitor may be held liable in cases where they have failed to carry out court procedures, meet court dates or fails to follow instruction leading to the client’s case being lost.
+A solicitor may be held liable in cases where they have failed to carry out court procedures, meet court dates or fail to follow instruction leading to the client’s case being lost.

 Wills and Probate